carbon-language/carbon-lang/docs/project/contribution_tools.md

 [Clang](https://clang.llvm.org/) and [LLVM](https://llvm.org/) are used to
 compile and link Carbon.

-If `CC` is set to `clang`, or if `clang` is in the path, it can be used without building LLVM from head.
+If the `CC` environment variable is set to `clang`, or if `clang` is in the path, it can be used without building LLVM from head.
 However, it's currently recommended to build LLVM from head in order to avoid compatibility issues in many distributions.
 Once `third_party/llvm-project/build/bin/clang` exists, it will automatically be used instead of `CC`.

 In order to build `third_party/llvm-project/build/bin/clang`, please refer to [LLVM's instructions](https://llvm.org/docs/GettingStarted.html#getting-the-source-code-and-building-llvm).